CloudTestDrive/EventLabs/AppDev/bitnami/tomcat.md

 ![](images/comp0.PNG)
 </kbd>

-Now you can see the already defined instances, and use the "Create Instance button to start the creation wizard of a new instance:
+Now you can see the already defined instances, and use the **"Create Instance"*** button to start the creation wizard of a new instance:

 <kbd>
 ![](images/comp1.PNG)